rezalotfi01/Cars-Project/README.md

 This application is written in Kotlin language

-I used Git Flow as a branching model for this project.
+I used Git Flow as a branching model for this project, and Firebase Crashlytics for crash analytics.

 Android Jetpack and Architecture Components Used almost everywhere in the app. for example you can see usage of the ViewModel, LiveData, Lifecycles, Navigation Component and View Binding.
 See a complete list in "Libraries used" section.